diliaur/simple-slider/README.md

 ## Todo

 ### Display
-- ---[] display - decide breakpoint: when to break title container off and display it underneath the slider image (otherwise titles stay longer than image and look bad)---
+- ~~~[] display - decide breakpoint: when to break title container off and display it underneath the slider image (otherwise titles stay longer than image and look bad)~~~
 - [50%] display - control length of titles and excerpts (ellipsis '...' after max # of characters) -> actually just using css overflow right now to cut it off, but no ellipsis so it is confusing. supposedly there is a CSS3 way to add the ellipsis
-- [] ---display - calculate size of titles based on # of slides to make sure titles/dates won't be obscured; if the div becomes too small, then use this in the decision breakpoint---
+- [] ~~~display - calculate size of titles based on # of slides to make sure titles/dates won't be obscured; if the div becomes too small, then use this in the decision breakpoint~~~
 - [] prevent i-bar from coming up when hovering over controls (icing)
-- ---[] how to fail gracefully when no slides are available? -> default slide? etc.--- no longer necessary as wordpress won't serve a slide w/o an attached image
+- ~~~[] how to fail gracefully when no slides are available? -> default slide? etc.~~~ no longer necessary as wordpress won't serve a slide w/o an attached image

 ### Code refactoring & Testing
 - [] test compatibility with different browsers + versions